sainirajesh17/Bank_Marketing_Effectiveness_Prediction-ML_Classification-/README.md

 ## <h2><b>Conclusion</h2></b>

 The 2nd quarter of the year has the highest number of subscriptions & Month of May has the maximum subscriptions.

 Blue-collar, management and technician showed maximum interest in subscription.

 Compared to married and single, Divorced people have less interest in term deposits.

 People with secondary education followed by tertiary education were subscribed to term deposit.

 Generally people who don't have credit in default are interested in a deposit.
 Majority of the people have a home loan but only few of them opted for a term deposit.

 Cellular communication is seen as more effective in comparison to other communication types.

 The calls with large duration have more tendency for conversion.
 Majority of people were not contacted previously before this campaign.

-We can choose Support Vector Machine or KNN or Decision Tree to predict Effectiveness as all 3 of them are showing the same accuracy & F1- Score - (0.8824).
+We can choose Support Vector Machine or KNN or Decision Tree to predict Effectiveness as all 3 of them are showing the same accuracy & F1- <b>Score - (0.8824).</b>